How to Fix An Air Mattress Leak: Tips & Best Products for 2022

 I can’t find the tear in my air mattress, but I can tell there’s one there.
 What do I do?

-Lift your air mattress up and position the bottom side so that it’s facing you.
-Tears often appear here, and they’re easy to miss because of their location.
+Lift your air mattress up and position the bottom side to face you.
+Tears often appear here and are easy to miss because of their location.

 Summary

-Air mattress tears are definitely an annoyance and an inconvenience.
-They’re not uncommon, though, and as a result the repairs are generally simple enough to conduct.
-Hopefully, you had most of these items at home already.
+Air mattress tears are an annoyance and an inconvenience.
+They’re not uncommon, though, and as a result, the repairs are generally simple enough to conduct.
+Hopefully, you have had most of these items at home already.

-If not, you shouldn’t need to spend more than $20 to repair your air mattress.
+If not, you shouldn’t spend more than $20 to repair your air mattress.
 This is especially true for those that are kept in your home.

-The process itself shouldn’t take more than an hour and you’ll be sleeping comfortably one again.
+The process itself shouldn’t take more than an hour, and you’ll be sleeping comfortably once again.